F5CodeGuru/asm342/module3/lab2/lab2.rst

 This task demonstrates how to filter on the policy named ansible1 and display only the id value.

+Just like any Rest client, Postman can send parameters to the server so that the output is a customized response or a subset of the Json data.
+This task is much like the Module 2 Lab 3  task, Server-side json filtering using uri parameters.

 Click on the request